Last Updated – July 2022

-– Summary Table of Best Multibagger Stocks to Buy now in India
+Best Multibagger Stocks to Buy – Summary Table

 We are referring to multibaggers as stocks which multiply or provide avenues for phenomenal wealth creation.
 The wealth creation could happen over a long horizon of time through compounding gradually and necessitates a patient investor’s mindset.
 The reward for an investor from a multibagger bet is by putting serious capital at work.
 However, serious investing happens only when the investor has understood a company’ business model, risks to growth, market potential thoroughly and has invested at sane entry valuations, willing to wait for a business to grow its earnings in the future years.

-What should an investor look at while picking stocks in this collection
+Multibagger Stocks – What should an investor look at while picking in this collection

 Size of the company: The size of a company has a great deal to do with what you can expect to get out of the stock.
 How big is this company in which you have taken interest?
-Specific products aside, stocks of big companies should not be typically included in any list of multibagger stocks to buy now as they don’t have big stock moves as they are already quite stable.
+Specific products aside, big companies don’t have big stock moves as they are already quite stable.
 In certain markets they perform well, but you can expect the biggest moves in smaller companies who are growing at a faster pace than their larger counterparts.
 You don’t buy a stock in a giant such as MRF to quadruple your money in two years.
 For a TCS to double or triple its size is a mammoth task in the foreseeable future.
-Hence, the multibagger stocks to buy now usually must be small companies with robust fundamentals, attractive product or service offerings and explosive growth potential.

 Healthy Earnings Growth: A shareholder earns when the company makes profits.
 When you look at the earnings of a multibagger stock, you will typically find high growth in the earnings of the company due to its revenue growth model, profitability model and also capital allocation model.